 - Long-tail keyword ideas

 Answer the Public is a freemium tool; however, the daily search limit is extremely restricted.
 I suggest upgrading your account to Pro once you get familiar with the platform.

 The platform offers three plans from $79 to $199 per month.

 As a part of Mangools SEO package, KWFinder provides you with a well-detailed keywords analysis at an incredibly affordable price.

 You can sort the data by search volume, CPC cost, and difficulty level.
 The list offers clickable long-tail keywords allowing you to analyze any suggestion with a single click.
 You can also discover the keywords your competitors are using.

 The tool has a simple interface to absorb information comfortably.

 - In-depth keyword insights

 - Individual phrase difficulty score

 You can get a KWFinder in the Mangools package for $29 per month.
 The tool provides three plans customized for small businesses to large enterprises.
-Mangools also offer a 10-day free trial if you’re interested.
+Mangools also offers a 10-day free trial, if you’re interested.